 You will see a 'Things To Try' section which is a good introduction to Alexa’s capabilities.
 However, for a full guide see How to use Alexa.

-How do I set up an Echo Spot or Show?
+How do I set up an Echo Show?

 If you have an Echo with a screen, you can set it up without a phone or tablet.
 Simply connect the power supply and follow the instructions on the screen.
-It can be a little fiddly to type your email address and password on the Spot's small display, but it is possible.
+An on-screen keyboard lets you type in your Amazon account details and Wi-Fi password.

-Note that you can swipe down from the top of the screen on a Spot or Show to get to the settings and shortcuts.
+Note that you can swipe down from the top of the screen on an Echo Show (or Spot) to get to the settings and shortcuts.
 This is the fastest way to update the Wi-Fi password or network if you ever change your router.

 Tips for using Alexa

-Alexa is great for the basics, but she really comes into her own when paired with compatible gadgets, such as lights, thermostats, switches and more.
+She is great for the basics, but really comes into her own when paired with compatible gadgets, such as lights, thermostats, switches and more.
 When your hands are full, it's really useful to be able to say "Alexa, turn on the lights" when you walk into a dark room.